About Going Awesome Places

 It was an adventure of a lifetime and truly put a perspective on the important things in life.
 It was something that profoundly changed my core and gave me a renewed sense of direction.

 When I eventually came back at the end of August, I reviewed the blog and how it was doing.
 To my surprise, I started seeing traffic come in from places I wasn’t expecting.
-This is when the lightbulb clicked inside and I realized that may there was more to all of this than a glorified online diary.
+This is when the lightbulb clicked inside and I realized that maybe there was more to all of this than an online diary.

 The Evolution